jayaram2000/AWS_Tag_compliance/README.md

 * Lambda function is added to a default VPC resource
 * Mail service preventing less secure apps from accessing the service
 * Using mail password instead of APP password with 2-factor authentication enabled
+* Created DynamoDB resource is not provisioned in same AWS region

 ## Authors